Organic Agriculture FAQs

 Is there any financial support for existing certified organic operations or for producers transitioning their operation to certified organic production?

 Yes, the Natural Resources Conservation Service (NRCS) has an Organic Initiative through the Environmental Quality Incentives Program (EQIP).
 Applications are accepted on a continued basis throughout the year.
-For additional information refer to the PA NRCS Programs webpage.
+For additional information refer to the Pennsylvania (PA) NRCS Programs webpage.
 For more information about submitting an application for the EQIP Organic Initiative, contact your local NRCS office.